 Wound care billing services need to insist that practices do not fail to order wound care supplies else they become difficult to come by.
 Most pharmacies or local suppliers do not keep enough stock of all supplies.
-Wound treatment cannot be delayed due to unavailability of essential supplies.
+Wound treatment cannot be delayed due to the unavailability of essential supplies.
 There are several suppliers who undertake door delivery of supplies, which should be a great relief for some patients.

-For speedy reimbursement of procedures or wound care products it is vital that wound documentation like wound notes or wound progress notes are maintained properly.
+For speedy reimbursement of procedures or wound care products, it is vital that wound documentation like wound notes or wound progress notes are maintained properly.
 After every visit, the patient's chart needs to be updated and completed immediately.
 It is important that the authenticator signs the document with the date filled in.
-Please not that sans accurate and detailed documentation, the reimbursement is likely to be denied citing ineligibility as the reason.
+Please note that sans accurate and detailed documentation, the reimbursement is likely to be denied citing ineligibility as the reason.

-Wound care billing services providers would do well to realize that wound care procedures constitute a major portion of reimbursement income for medical facilities as well as doctors.
+Wound care billing services providers would do well to realize that wound care procedure constitute a major portion of reimbursement income for medical facilities as well as doctors.
 Reimbursement is indeed a great challenge from the billing and coding point of view.
 Remember that wound care includes wound treatment as well as evaluation and management (E/M).
 Please note that codes 97597 and 97598 need to be used for wound assessment and evaluation.
 Inappropriate use of modifier 25 can lead to denial of reimbursement.
-If hyberbaric oxygen needs to be used where other wound management procedures did not work, a physician's order is essential, without which reimbursement will be denied.
+If hyperbaric oxygen needs to be used where other wound management procedures did not work, a physician's order is essential, without which reimbursement will be denied.

 Although some amount of confusion is bound to prevail when it comes to wound care management and the services offered, it is important that proper documentation is carried out.
 The use of appropriate billing and coding needs to be ensured by wound care billing services to ensure reimbursements are not denied and made on time.